 Design Considerations of Aluminum Die Casting

-It is also necessary to consider the location of the injection points.
+Consideration must also be given to the location of injection points.
 If the molten metal solidifies before reaching the mold gap, it is better to design the casting with multiple injection points.
 This method is advantageous if the design has cavities; you can enclose them with aluminum, and the part can still be detached when the mold is separated.

 The pat’s wall thickness must also be taken into account.
 Thanks to recent technological developments, there are usually no guidelines for a minimum wall thickness, but walls of uniform thickness would be better.

-How Aluminum Die Casting Compare with Other Processes
+How Aluminum Die Casting Differs From Other Processes

 Aluminum Die Casting vs. Aluminum Gravity Casting